global-asp/asp-source/en/0150_disagreement-among-occupations.md

 ##
 The teacher said that he had
 the most important occupation.
-“Without teachers you could
+"Without teachers you could
-not go to school and learn.”
+not go to school and learn."

 ##
 The builder said that he had
 the most important occupation.
-“Without builders you would
+"Without builders you would
 not have schools to learn in
-or houses to sleep in.”
+or houses to sleep in."

 ##
 The carpenter said that he had the most important occupation.
-“Without carpenters you would
+"Without carpenters you would
 have no furniture for your
-houses and schools.”
+houses and schools."

 ##
 The doctor claimed that he had the most important occupation.
-“Without doctors and nurses
+"Without doctors and nurses
-you could get sick and die.”
+you could get sick and die."

 ##
 The farmer said that she had
 the most important occupation.
-“Without farmers you would
+"Without farmers you would
 you would not have food
 to eat."